dzove855/Bash-web-server/README.md

 The path to accept (Directory) can be set by using: BASH_LOADABLE_PATH

 Server Methods:
-* serverHtml (needs DOCUMENT_ROOT envvars) - This will serve the static files
+* serveHtml (needs DOCUMENT_ROOT envvars) - This will serve the static files
 * script file - The script need a file as first argument which will be source.
 The file will need a function named runner, which will be run on each request

 # Problems...